PolymerElements/app-layout/app-header/README.md

 app-header is container element for app-toolbars at the top of the screen that can have scroll effects.
 By default, an app-header moves away from the viewport when scrolling down and if using `reveals`, the header slides back when scrolling back up.
-For example,
+For example:

 ```html
 <app-header reveals>